-This knife features an overall length of 10 1/2 inches with a 4 3/4” trailing point blade (please note that the SOG web site lists this blade shape as a Clip Point but it is WRONG!!!) made from 8Cr13MoV stainless steel hardened to 57-58 Rockwell.
-It also features a laminated wood handle with what appears to be a stainless steel bolster and a single finger groove with a miniscule sub-hilt.
+This knife features an overall length of 10 1/2 inches with a 4 3/4” trailing point blade (please note that the SOG website lists this blade shape as a Clip Point but it is WRONG!!!) made from 8Cr13MoV stainless steel hardened to 57-58 Rockwell.
+It also features a laminated beautiful hard wood handle configuration with what appears to be a stainless steel bolster and a single-finger groove with a miniscule sub-hilt.
 Last, the knife is supplied with a heavy-duty leather sheath.

 For instance, the clip point and the drop point blade shapes, which are the two most popular blade shapes, are far better suited to removing the hide from animals whose skin is loosely attached to the muscle tissue via a thin membrane such as whitetail and mule deer.

 Removing Hide From Animals

 However, for removing the hide from animals with tightly attached hides such as feral hogs and wild boars, a SOG Specialty Knives and Tools WD01-L Woodline, Large Fixed is far more useful.